Dfeng4150/CSC415-Fall2020-assignment-1-command-line-arguments-Dfeng4150/README.md

 ### Issues

-- The first issue, I came across, while setting up VirutalBox machine was an error of `AMD-V is not enabled`.
+- The first issue, I came across, while setting up VirtualBox machine was an error of `AMD-V is not enabled`.
 In order for me to fix this issue, I had to manually enable `Virtualization` in the BIOS setting of my computer.
 After that, I was good to go.

 - Second issue was the command, `sudo apt-get install curl` could not be executed.
 So, in order for me to fix this issues, was to do a few commands